mitchellkrogza/apache-ultimate-bad-bot-blocker/README.md

 **WHITELIST ALL YOUR OWN DOMAIN NAMES AND IP ADDRESSES**

 Whitelist all your own domain names and IP addresses. **Please note important changes**, this is now done using include files so that you do not have to keep reinserting your whitelisted domains and IP addresses every time you update.
+:exclamation: :exclamation: :exclamation: WARNING: Please do NOT ever use 127.0.0.1 as a whitelisted IP address in whitelist-ips.conf it will cause the blocker to stop functioning.

 - copy the whitelist-ips.conf file into that folder

-`sudo wget https://raw.githubusercontent.com/mitchellkrogza/apache-ultimate-bad-bot-blocker/master/custom.d/whitelist-ips.conf -O /etc/apache2/custom.d/whitelist-ips.conf`
+`sudo wget https://raw.githubusercontent.com/mitchellkrogza/apache-ultimate-bad-bot-blocker/master/Apache_2.2/custom.d/whitelist-ips.conf -O /etc/apache2/custom.d/whitelist-ips.conf`

 - copy the whitelist-domains.conf file into the same folder

-`sudo wget https://raw.githubusercontent.com/mitchellkrogza/apache-ultimate-bad-bot-blocker/master/custom.d/whitelist-domains.conf -O /etc/apache2/custom.d/whitelist-domains.conf`
+`sudo wget https://raw.githubusercontent.com/mitchellkrogza/apache-ultimate-bad-bot-blocker/master/Apache_2.2/custom.d/whitelist-domains.conf -O /etc/apache2/custom.d/whitelist-domains.conf`

 Use nano, vim or any other text editor to edit both whitelist-ips.conf and whitelist-domains.conf to include all your own domain names and IP addresses that you want to specifically whitelist from the blocker script.